automationhacks/automationhacks.github.io/about.markdown

 Hello there.

-I&#8217;m Gaurav Singh.
+I'm Gaurav Singh.
 I live in Bangalore, India with my wife and with my other love, Computers what else?
 I am a self-proclaimed geek.
 My first PC was an Intel 80386 running Windows 3.1 and the earliest programming language I remember working with was BASIC.

-Over the years, I have been testing and **automating** a lot of Web apps, API&#8217;s and Mobile Apps (Android/IOS) in different domains.
+Over the years, I have been testing and **automating** a lot of Web apps, API's and Mobile Apps (Android/IOS) in different domains.

 I consider myself a reasonably experienced tester and have spent a significant amount of time